AdrianMikk/SemesterProject/README.md

 ![csm](https://github.com/AdrianMikk/SemesterProject/assets/113434165/4899593f-a118-4963-9117-761159fa36e1)

+Community Science Museum is a website that I created for my Semester Project 1 at Noroff University.

+# Description

-For this semester project we were tasked to make prototype and a working site for a museum called the Community Science Museum.
+We were tasked to make prototype and a working site for a museum called the Community Science Museum.
 It's core target audience was primary and middle school children for the age of 7-15 and families with young children.

 # Built With